AndreasDen/fifa-dashboard/README.md

 ## Usage

-You can go to visit a live demo [here](https://andreasden.github.io/fifa-dashboard).
+You can go to visit a live demo [here](https://AndreasDen.github.io/fifa-dashboard).
 Feel free to play around and even add a new game to the data.

-Since this is a WIP it is only tested in Chrome and FF.
+Since this is a WIP there may be some Bugs.

 ## Roadmap
 This prototype is WIP.
 There are a lot of ideas for the future: